 Unbeknownst to me, MDM was what Marni calls a ‘Mr Quality Casual’.
 (No wonder I didn’t know how to handle him – I’d never dated a ‘Mr Quality Casual’ before.)
-I don’t want to give it away, because she explains it so well in the video, but basically he’s a guy who does almost everything right – except he’s looking to keep things somewhat casual.
+Basically he’s a guy who does almost everything right – except he’s looking to keep things somewhat casual.
 For whatever reason, he’s not in a position to offer you a full-blown relationship.
 Perhaps he’s just come out of a long-term relationship and is still mending a broken heart, or he has a few personal issues he needs to sort out before he dives head-first into a new relationship, or he has other priorities in his life (such as his career or child/children), or he’s just not ready or just not that into you or both!
 In any case, no matter how well you match up in other ways, you don’t match up in this way.
 So, what’s a gal to do?

 My response was predictable.
 I did what Marni calls slipping into ‘Cool Girl Behavior’.
 Women (myself included), when faced with this problem, have a tendency to think that if they’re ‘cool’ enough and patient enough, the man will eventually come around.
 Newsflash: It doesn’t really work.
 Your job is not to hang around accepting crumbs and living in hope.
 Your job is to check in with him and find out whether or not the two of you are on the same page.
 Be strong.
 Stick to your guns.
 Let him know that, ultimately, you’re looking for someone to share your life with, and if he’s not looking for the same thing then you’re not a match.
 This conversation will do one of two things.
 It might make Mr Quality Casual step up to the plate and become Mr Boyfriend Material, but it probably won’t.
 You have to be prepared to walk away when you find out he doesn’t want what you want.
 This is a good thing.
 This is the whole point.
 Now, you can stop investing in this going-nowhere relationship and refocus your energies on finding someone who’s on a similar life trajectory.